MahdiyarGHD/WatermarkSwapper/README.md

 # WatermarkReplacer

-A high-performance, low-allocation .NET utility designed to automatically detect and replace specific watermarks across millions of images.
+A high-performance, low-allocation .NET utility designed to automatically detect and replace specific simple watermarks across millions of images.
 Utilizing native OpenCV bindings via OpenCvSharp4, this tool processes images at bare-metal speeds with a minimal memory footprint.

 ## Features